-The staff team are expected to have regular face to face and online training in accordance with the homes Training Matrix Requirements.
+We ensure that all adults have regular face to face and online training in accordance with the homes Training Matrix Requirements.
 This includes mandatory training, training in line with current themes, patterns, and trends, and also in relation to each child's/young person's needs.